 One Little, Two Little, Three Little Pilgrims by B.G.
 Hennessey

 This book is illustrated with pictures showing samples of how pilgrim children and Wampanoag children spent their days.
-The text is set to the tune of the traditional song, “One Little, Two Little, Three Little Indians” but used the words Pilgrims and the Wampanoag.
+The text is set to the tune of the traditional song, “One Little, Two Little, Three Little Indians” but uses the words Pilgrims and the Wampanoag.

 Thanksgiving in the Woods by Phyllis Alsdurf